csmadlibs/animals-dogshow/README.md

     var food3 = document.getElementById("food3").value
     var storyDiv = document.getElementById("story")
     story.innerHTML = "Every year, the local dog shelter hosts a dog show to find the " + adjst1 + " dog in the town.
 This time, I entered my " + breed1 + ", " + food1
 + ".
 I've trained him to " + verb1 + " and to " + verb2 + " on command.
 Every time he does a trick right, I give him a " + food2 + ".
 At the dog show, he ran out in front of the judges and started to " + verb3 + ".
-The crowd went wild and a big " + breed2 + " behind " + food1 + "started to " + verb4 + ".
+The crowd went wild and a big " + breed2 + " behind " + food1 + " started to " + verb4 + ".
 He didn't win the big prize, but he was awarded the prize for " + adjst2 + " in show.
 We got a HUGE trophy shaped like a " + food3 + ".
 I can't wait for the dog show next year!"

 }
 clicker.addEventListener("click", onlibitClick)